andysouth/rotations/inst/shiny/resistrot/about.md

 A model to investigate the evolution of insecticide resistance in rotations and sequences.

+Warning!
+This is a research tool and not for making operational decisions.

 Andy South (@southmapr) and Ian Hastings [2018]

 **To use**